applied-ai-lab/genesis/README.md

 The instance segmentation labels for ShapeStacks can be downloaded from [here](https://drive.google.com/open?id=1KsSQCgb1JJExbKyrIkTwBL9VidGcq2k7).

+### Multi-Object Datasets
+The repository contains a wrapper around the ["Multi-Object Datasets](https://github.com/deepmind/multi-object-datasets/), returning an iterable which behaves similarly to a PyTorch DataLoader object.
+This is used for the experiments on the `Objects Room` dataset in the ICML workshop paper.
+The default config assumes that any datasets you wish to use have been downloaded to `data/multi-object-datasets`.

 ## Experiments
 ### Visualising data
 You can visualise your data with, e.g.: